 Both ski tips and both boots must go around a gate, or the gate is considered missed.

 Participants may use Batons for ring spearing, if baton is required, dropping it will result in a 1 second penalty.

 All Competitors must be informed of their time at the end of their run prior to the start of the competitive run.
 Times will be announced over the PA system.

 All performance-enhancing drugs are prohibited and will not be tolerated.
 The Starting Gate Judge and the event organizers have the final say in related matters.

 If a racer wants to protest, s/he will contact the nearest race official (Horse Gate Official, Timing Judge, Flag Judge or Saratoga Skijoring Race Organizer) and let them know they want to protest.
-Via radio course and starting gate judges will examine the situation, with consultation with the timing judge and SJUSA designated official.
+Via radio course and starting gate judges will examine the situation, with consultation with the timing judge.
 After consultation with this three person committee the ultimate decision rest with the Horse Gate Judge and will be final.
 Races must be protested immediately following the run, the race will stop until the protest is settled.
 Once the next race rolls, you can not protest the results

 Wyoming is windy, so deal with it!
 If a ring falls off of the ring stand due to wind or other forces caused by mother nature, a deduction will NOT be taken, the judgment of the presiding gate judge will be final.